nabileus/L-voice-filter/README.md

 # L-voice-filter
 L is a famous character from the goat anime Death Note.
 As he is a detective in the anime, he occasionally uses a voice filter for anonymous calls.
 I made a python code to re-create that filter.

+You need to install an additional systemwide dependency.

+sudo pip install libsndfile

 ![L-voice-filter](https://socialify.git.ci/nabileus/L-voice-filter/image?description=1&descriptionEditable=&font=KoHo&forks=1&issues=1&language=1&name=1&owner=1&pattern=Floating%20Cogs&pulls=1&stargazers=1&theme=Auto)

 ## Run Locally